waku-org/docs.waku.org/docs/getting-started/concepts/network-domains.md

 D ->> E: HistoryResponse(msg1, ...)
 (6)
 ```

-The Pub/Sub topic `pubtopic1` serves as a means of routing messages (the network employs a default pubsub topic) and indicates that it is subscribed to messages on that topic for a relay.
+The Pub/Sub topic `pubtopic1` serves as a means of routing messages (the network employs a default Pub/Sub topic) and indicates that it is subscribed to messages on that topic for a relay.
 Node D serves as a `Store` and is responsible for persisting messages.

-1. Node A creates a WakuMessage `msg1` with a [ContentTopic](/getting-started/concepts/content-topics) `contentTopic1`.
+1. Node A creates a WakuMessage `msg1` with [Content Topic](/getting-started/concepts/content-topics) `contentTopic1`.
-2. Node F requests to get messages filtered by Pub/Sub topic `pubtopic1` and ContentTopic `contentTopic1`.
+2. Node F requests to get messages filtered by Pub/Sub topic `pubtopic1` and Content Topic `contentTopic1`.
 Node D subscribes F to this filter and will forward messages that match that filter in the future.
 3. Node A publishes `msg1` on `pubtopic1`.
 The message is sent from Node A to Node B and then forwarded to Node D.
 4. Node D, upon receiving `msg1` both stores the message for future retrieval by other nodes and forwards it to Node C.
 5. Node D also pushes `msg1` to Node F, informing it about the arrival of a new message.